 Frequently Asked Questions

-How does technology impact visual creation?
+How is AI changing visual creation?

 Is traditional art still relevant in 2026?